July 20 - August 2, 2014

 After its founding, the University of Berlin rapidly gained recognition as one of Europe's outstanding universities and has been home to many of the world's greatest thinkers of the past two centuries and 29 Nobel Prize winners.
 At one point in the last century more than half of all Nobel prizes had been awarded to Humboldt alumni and professors, including Max Born, Paul Ehrlich, Albert Einstein, Hermann Fischer, James Franck, Fritz Haber, Werner Heisenberg, Robert Koch, Max Planck and Erwin Schrodinger.

 Other notable Humboldt alumni and professors include legal theorist Karl Friedrich von Savigny; composer Felix Mendelssohn; philosophers Friedrich Engels, Johann Gottlieb Fichte, G.W.F.
 Hegel, Herbert Marcuse, Karl Marx, and Arthur Schopenhauer; theologians Alexander Altmann, Bruno Bauer, Dietrich Bonhoeffer, Abraham Joshua Heschel, Friedrich Schelling, Friedrich Schleiermacher, and Menachem Mendel Schneerson; writers W.E.B.
 DuBois, Jacob and Wilhelm Grimm, Heinrich Heine and Heinrich Mann; and politicians and activists Michelle Bachele (President of Chile), Azmi Bishara (Arab-Israeli politician), Otto von Bismarck (first German chancellor), Robert Havemann (co-founder of the European Union and leading GDR dissident), Max Huber (international lawyer and diplomat), and European unifier Robert Schuman.
-The current Chancellor of Germany, Angela Merkel, is a former chemistry professor at Humboldt before entering politics, and Bernard Schlink, the author of The Reader, still holds a position there.
+The current Chancellor of Germany, Angela Merkel, was a chemistry professor at Humboldt before entering politics, and Bernard Schlink, the author of The Reader, still holds a position there.